elasticrash/tougo-query-builder/README.md

 query builder for postgres
 A little library for constructing raw sql queries.

+@notice There are some function collections like spatial/string/alter  that need different initialization because we felt its better like that in order to be less confusing (see example 4).
+Anyone is welcomed to do a pull request in github

 @1.3.5 we added a dependency on the [pg package](https://www.npmjs.com/package/pg) so as to be able, by using for example express, to write a simple rest end point directly through this package.
 So don't forget to do a npm install to get the right packages.